ReadyMouse/BananaBetting/README.md

 - **Batch Processing**: Efficient `z_sendmany` for multiple payouts
 - **JWT Authentication**: Stateless session management
 - **RESTful API**: Clean separation between frontend and backend

+Why isn't it completely defi?
+Because Zcash doesn't have smart contracts.

+The absence of smart contracts fundamentally prevents this charity betting application from achieving true DeFi architecture because it requires centralized custody and trusted execution at every critical stage.
+Without smart contracts, user funds must be held by a centralized custodian rather than locked in trustless escrow, bet settlement relies on off-chain computation by a trusted operator rather than autonomous on-chain execution, and payout distribution cannot be cryptographically enforced — users must trust the operator to correctly calculate and distribute winnings.
+The betting rules, odds calculations, and payout formulas exist only in off-chain application logic instead of being transparently encoded and immutably verifiable on-chain.
+This results in a Web2 application with blockchain payment rails rather than a genuine DeFi protocol, as the core financial logic—escrow, settlement, and distribution—remains centralized, permissioned, and trust-dependent instead of trustless, permissionless, and autonomously executable through verifiable on-chain code.

 ## 💻 Tech Stack